Hotel and Restaurant Management

 - Culinary Arts,

-- Hospitality Management,
+- Hotel and Restaurant Management,

-- Meeting & Special Event Management,
+- Meeting & Special Event Management.

 College of the Ozarks HRM graduates enjoy a very high placement rate upon graduation.
 The future is bright in one of the fastest growing industries in the world.